tmzh/tmzh.github.io/content/post/2022-03-07-solvers-for-the-wordle-game-evaluation-of-different-strategies.md

 ---
 author: tmzh
+categories:
+- solver
 comments: true
-date: 2022-03-07 12:00:00+08:00
+date: "2022-03-07T12:00:00Z"
-layout: post
+image: https://tmzh.github.io/images/2022-03-07-frequency_count.png
 slug: 2022-03-07-solvers-for-the-wordle-game-evaluation-of-different-strategies
+tags:
+- games
+- puzzle
+- entropy
 title: Solvers for the Wordle game - Evaluation of strategies
-categories:
--
-tags:
--
-image: https://tmzh.github.io/images/2022-03-07-frequency_count.png
 ---

 Wordle is a web-based word game which has become incredibly popular during the pandemic.
 It became so popular over a while that it was even bought by New York times for a significant sum and is currently [hosted](https://www.nytimes.com/games/wordle/index.html) there.
 The game is a lot of fun to solve manually, but I am also interested in solving this computationally.
 This is my attempt at coming up with a solution strategy for the game.